moraneus/RV-with-Allens-interval/README.md

    An expression can be written in various ways (prefix, infix, or any combination).

-   For example, let's take the expression 'a before b and not(d after c)'; all the next are valid formats:
+   For example, let's take the expression `a before b and not(d after c)`; all the next are valid formats:
    1. `a before b and not(d after c)`
    2. `berfore(a, b) and not(d after c)`
    3. `berfore(a, b) and not(after(d, c))`